alf-tool/alf-core/doc/commands/exec.md

-Executes an .alf file on current environment
+Executes an .alf file on current database

 SYNOPSIS